Compact presentability of tree almost automorphism groups: Introduction

-If $G$ is compactly presented and if $S$ is a compact generating set, then for some $k \geq 1$ the group $G$ has the presentation $\left\langle S \mid R_k \right\rangle$, where $R_k$ is set of relations in $G$ of length at most $k$.
-The area $a(w)$ of a relation $w$, i.e. a word in the letters of $S$ which represents the identity in $G$, is the smallest integer $m$ so that $w$ can be written in the free group $F_S$ as a product of $m$ conjugates of relators of $R_k$.
+If $G$ is compactly presented and if $S$ is a compact generating set, then there is $k \geq 1$ such that the group $G$ is presented by $\left\langle S \mid R_k \right\rangle$, where $R_k$ is set of relations in $G$ of length at most $k$.
+The area $a(w)$ of a relation $w$, i.e.\ a word in the letters of $S$ which represents the identity in $G$, is the smallest integer $m$ so that $w$ can be written in the free group $F_S$ as a product of $m$ conjugates of relators of $R_k$.
 Now define the Dehn function of $G$ by This function depends on the choice of $S$ and $k$, but its $\approx$-asymptotic behavior does not, and is actually a quasi-isometry invariant of $G$.

 Our second result is the following upper bound on the Dehn function of almost automorphism groups:

 \begin{thm} For any $k \geq 1, d \geq 2$, and any subgroup $D \leq \mathrm{Sym}(d)$, the Dehn function of $\Daaut$ is asymptotically bounded by that of $V_{d,k}$. \end{thm}